wp-plugins/social-share-buttons-by-supsystic/readme.txt

 = Over 15 Social Networks =

-Social Share plugin supports many different popular social networks - Facebook, Twitter, Google+, Vkontakte, Pinterest, Digg, Reddit and much more!
+Social Share plugin supports many different popular social networks - LinkdIn, Twitter, Google+, Vkontakte, Pinterest, Digg, Reddit, Facebook buttons and much more!
 You can add any numbers of social networks and create excellent sharing toolbar, which help your visitors to choose the most suitable network for them.

 = Different Placement Options of Share Buttons =

-Social Share by Supsystic provides you the ability to choose where to show social share buttons - on different sides of the page, at any place of page or post content.
+Social Share by Supsystic provides you the ability to choose where to show share buttons - on different sides of the page, at any place of page or post content.
 Even in a popup window using our awesome Popup plugin!
 Using our plugin you can create widget with share buttons and show the sharing toolbar at theme’s widgets areas.
 Also you can use shortcode and show buttons where you want.
-With this options of Social Share, you have much more chances to attract a wide variety of your website visitors.
+With this options of Social Share buttons, you have much more chances to attract a wide variety of your website visitors.

 = When to Show Option =